-First, we will go over general principles, and then in subsequent posts we will do step-by-step actions (for using PGP, for creating an air-gapped system, for compressing files, for using symmetric encryption, for storing information securely, etc.) involving specific operating systems.
+First, we will go over general principles, and then in subsequent posts we will do step-by-step actions (for using PGP, for creating an air-gapped system, for compressing files, for using symmetric encryption, for storing information securely, etc.) involving specific operating systems and software.

 For All Internet Users

--there is no absolute security on the internet, but you can take steps to give yourself an extremely high expectation of privacy
+There is no such thing as absolute security on the internet, but you can take precautions.

-Step 1: Get Rid of Your Mobile Device
+Step 1: Don’t Do Encryption on Your Mobile Device

 A. We are not going to depend on a mobile device to secure our information.
 Despite all the hype, all the advertising with smiling inter-racial volleyball matches on the beach with pretty girls in bikinis, those phones are designed to collect your information and turn you into another uninformed, schmendricked consumer.
 If you must have a phone, go old-school and use it for phone calls and SMS only.
 All of that information is completely open to collection.